• Skip to primary navigation

 Mayonnaise, mustard, and lemon juice is added to a bowl filled with hard cooked yolks.

-Stir and smush, until mostly smooth.
+Stir and smush the yolk mixture, until mostly smooth.

 The yolks, mayonnaise, mustard, and lemon juice are mixed until smooth.